 - Going outside

 - Corona virus testing widget

-Visit the Additional Resources page in the Distance Learning portal for a wealth of fun, engaging websites for your child.
+Visit the Distance Learning Portal Core Subject Resources page and visit the Additional Resources section for a wealth of fun, engaging websites for your child.

 - LEGO Challenge

 - Scavenger Hunt

 - Home Gardening Ideas

 - At Home Sensory Circuit